Kamikaze: Background

-During 1943–1944, U.S. forces steadily advanced toward Japan.
-Newer U.S.-made aircraft, especially the Grumman F6F Hellcat and Vought F4U Corsair, outclassed and soon outnumbered Japan's fighters.
+During 1943–1944, US forces steadily advanced toward Japan.
+Newer US-made aircraft, especially the Grumman F6F Hellcat and Vought F4U Corsair, outclassed and soon outnumbered Japan's fighters.
 Tropical diseases, as well as shortages of spare parts and fuel, made operations more and more difficult for the IJNAS.
 By the Battle of the Philippine Sea (June 1944), the Japanese had to make do with obsolete aircraft and inexperienced aviators in the fight against better-trained and more experienced US Navy airmen who flew radar-directed combat air patrols.
-The Japanese lost over 400 carrier-based aircraft and pilots in the Battle of the Philippine Sea, effectively putting an end to their carriers' potency.
+The Japanese lost over 400 carrier-based aircraft and pilots in the Battle of the Philippine Sea, effectively destroying the IJN's carrier air arm.
 Allied aviators called the action the "Great Marianas Turkey Shoot".

 On 19 June 1944, aircraft from the carrier Chiyoda approached a US task group.
 According to some accounts, two made suicide attacks, one of which hit USS Indiana.

 The important Japanese base of Saipan fell to the Allied forces on 15 July 1944.
-Its capture provided adequate forward bases that enabled U.S. air forces using the Boeing B-29 Superfortress to strike at the Japanese home islands.
+Its capture provided adequate forward bases that enabled US air forces using the Boeing B-29 Superfortress to strike at the Japanese home islands.
 After the fall of Saipan, the Japanese High Command predicted that the Allies would try to capture the Philippines, strategically important to Tokyo because of the islands' location between the oilfields of Southeast Asia and Japan.

 Beginnings

 Captain Motoharu Okamura, in charge of the Tateyama Base in Tokyo, as well as the 341st Air Group Home, was, according to some sources, the first officer to officially propose kamikaze attack tactics.
 With his superiors, he arranged the first investigations into the plausibility and mechanisms of intentional suicide attacks on 15 June 1944.
 In August 1944, it was announced by the Domei news agency that a flight instructor named Takeo Tagata was training pilots in Taiwan for suicide missions.

 One source claims that the first kamikaze mission occurred on 13 September 1944.
 A group of pilots from the army's 31st Fighter Squadron on Negros Island decided to launch a suicide attack the following morning.
 First Lieutenant Takeshi Kosai and a sergeant were selected.
 Two 100 kg bombs were attached to two fighters, and the pilots took off before dawn, planning to crash into carriers.
-They never returned, but there is no record of a Kamikaze hitting an Allied ship that day.
+They never returned, but there is no record of a kamikaze hitting an Allied ship that day.
 According to some sources, on 14 October 1944, USS Reno was hit by a deliberately crashed Japanese aircraft.